mudler/edgevpn/README.md

 It connect and creates a small blockchain between nodes.
 It keeps the routing table stored in the ledger, while connections are dynamically established via p2p.

+**The blockchain is ephemeral and on-memory**.
+Each node keeps broadcasting it's state until it is reconciled in the blockchain.
+If the blockchain would get start from scratch, the hosts would re-announce and try to fill the blockchain with their data.

 ## Screenshots